zzybluebell/tp/docs/UserGuide.md

 ### 2. Exiting the program : `exit`

-Exits the program.
+Exit the program.

 Format: `exit`

 ### 3. Logging in as a manager : `login`

-Logs in as a manager.
+Log in as a manager.

 Format: `login <PASSWORD>`